freesurfer-rge/slothpu/docs/instructions.md

 the direction (left or right) and `i` encodes where the 'shift-in' bit is 0 or 1.

-Similarly, having a single bit of difference between INC and DEC makes a two's complement implementation relatively straightforward.
+Having a single bit of difference between INC and
+DEC makes a two's complement implementation relatively straightforward.
 Similar considerations apply to NOT and COPY.